How To Sell An Apartment in Seattle, WA

 Real Estate Professional Fees

-If you choose to work with a real estate professional, commission fees typically range from 5% to 6% of the final sale price.
-It could reach up to 6% as in the past, sellers covered the buyer’s expert fees as well, but starting in 2024, trends show that’s no longer the case.
-However, many sellers still cover this as an additional incentive.
+If you choose to hire a real estate professional, commission fees typically range from 5% to 6% of the final sale price.
+It could reach up to 6%, as in the past, sellers covered the buyer’s expert fees as well, but starting in 2025, trends show that’s no longer the case.
+Many sellers still cover this as an additional incentive.

 Repair costs